MikeBrixia/Unity-Behavior-Tree/Documentation/articles/behavior-tree.md

 Actions, also called leaf nodes, are nodes with one input and no outputs, which are responsible of executing different tasks such as making the AI wait for a given amount of time or chasing the player.
 Actions can have decorators and services attached to them which will <b>always</b> execute before their own logic.
 The action execution rules are the following:

-1. First execute all attached decorators, if they are all successfull, then go ahead with step 2 and 3.
+1. First execute all attached decorators, if they are all successful, then go ahead with step 2 and 3.
 2. Execute all attached services.
 3. Finally, execute the action node logic.